 Meghan is originally from Pennsylvania, where she received a Bachelor’s degree in Communication Sciences and Disorders from the Pennsylvania State University.
 She received her Master’s degree in Speech-Language Pathology from Loyola University Maryland.
-Meghan is a member of the American Speech-Language Hearing Association, is licensed in both DC and MD and has been practicing Speech and Language Pathology for 5+ years.
+Meghan is a member of the American Speech-Language Hearing Association and is licensed in both DC and MD.
 Meghan has a passion for working with children and has a variety of experience from working in outpatient clinics, pediatric hospital settings and schools/daycares.
-She has experience helping children from birth to 21 years of age in the areas of expressive and receptive language, articulation, social skills secondary to autism spectrum disorders, oral motor/feeding, AAC (augmentative and alternative communication, and working with medically complex pediatric patients with a variety of diagnoses.
+She has experience helping children from birth to 21 years of age in the areas of expressive and receptive language, articulation, social skills secondary to autism spectrum disorders, oral motor/feeding, AAC (augmentative and alternative communication), and working with medically complex pediatric patients with a variety of diagnoses.
 Meghan has been completed various trainings including Social Thinking courses, Hanen It Takes Two to Talk/More than Words and others.
 Meghan loves to spend time with friends and family, cooking, traveling and watching/attending sporting events.

 Laura received her Master’s degree in Speech-Language Pathology from Cleveland State University and her Bachelor’s degree in Early Childhood Special Education and Regular Education from the University of Hartford.
 She is licensed to practice Speech-Language Pathology in the state of Maryland and is a certified member of the American Speech-Language Hearing Association (ASHA).
 Laura began her career over 25 years ago as a preschool special education teacher, and after completing her Master’s degree began providing speech-language therapy services to young children and their families in a variety of settings including preschools, clinics, private practice and in clients’ homes.
 Laura specializes in working with young children experiencing language delay, language disorders, auditory-language processing disorder, articulation disorders, phonological process disorder, social communication disorders, ADHD, as well as children demonstrating difficulties in the areas of sensory processing, self-regulation, and social skills.
 Laura considers herself fortunate to have chosen a career that she is passionate about and thoroughly enjoys every day!
 When she is not working, she loves getting together with friends, going to movies and Broadway shows, and spending time with her husband and three children.